 After School clubs held for Key Stages 1 & 2 have explored various styles with Cheerleading, Contemporary Dance and Street Dance being the most popular choices.
 Schools have either booked a term or a full year with each term focusing on a different dance style.

 As part of a school’s Health and Wellbeing Week a series of creative movement sessions, Moving from Head to Toes, were devised and delivered to Key Stage One children, their mission was to explore and describe the ways in which their bodies were able to move.

 Key Stage Two children experienced many different dance styles, from Street to Contemporary to Ballroom over numerous weeks as part of Arts Award Discover- ‘Discovering Dance’.
 They watched and learnt dance movement from local dance artists as well as learning rep from professional performances.
 They created a research poster, designed a performance t-shirt and created a dance performance which they shared with parents/guardians.
 Every child successfully achieved Arts Award Discover.

 Schools have had the opportunity to enter pupils into our IDTA Dance examination sessions.
 We have choreographed many Dance performances for School assemblies, School fairs, School competitions and festivals.

-We have been using SMB Dance for nearly two years now to provide extra-curricular Ballet and Tap dancing sessions for children aged from five to eleven.
+We have been using SMB Dance since 2017 to provide extra-curricular Ballet and Tap dancing sessions for children aged from five to eleven.
 All of the pupils have really enjoyed learning the various routines and the lessons have been very effective in raising the confidence levels of pupils.

 The tutor, Lauren, has been very encouraging and has built up a strong rapport with the children who love being in her classes.
 Each lesson builds towards the various dance exams where children get the opportunity to demonstrate their level of understanding.
 We love being able to celebrate their success in assemblies by presenting them with certificates and rosettes gained through their dance exams.